bnilesh/mslearn-ai-agents/Instructions/03c-use-agent-tools-with-mcp.md

 # Connect AI agents to tools using Model Context Protocol (MCP)

 In this exercise, you'll build an agent that connects to a cloud-hosted MCP server.
 The agent will use AI-powered search to help developers find accurate, real-time answers from Microsoft's official documentation.
 This is useful for building assistants that support developers with up-to-date guidance on tools like Azure, .NET, and Microsoft 365.
-The agent will use the provided `microsoft_docs_search` tool to query the documentation and return relevant results.
+The agent will use the available MCP tools to query the documentation and return relevant results.

 > **Tip**: The code used in this exercise is based on the Azure AI Agent service MCP support sample repository.
 Refer to [Azure OpenAI demos](https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Azure%20Agent%20Service/9%20Azure%20AI%20Agent%20service%20-%20MCP%20support.ipynb) or visit [Connect to Model Context Protocol servers](https://learn.microsoft.com/en-us/azure/ai-foundry/agents/how-to/tools/model-context-protocol) for more details.